1. Brough of Birsay, Orkney Islands

 Hill 99 Tower, Culbin Forest © Forestry Commission Picture Library

 How about a day at the beach?
 Culbin Forest, near Forres, offers a great network of trails and borders the ever-shifting and vast Culbin Sands, home to seals and a wide range of birdlife.
 The 3.5 mile (5.6 km) Hill 99 Trail is mostly flat, passing ponds teeming with insect life and pretty picnic stops, and has a gentle climb to Culbin’s highest sand dune.
 Children will love climbing the viewing tower for dramatic views over the treetops to the Moray Firth.
 Download a map of Culbin Sands before you visit or pick one up at Wellhill car park where the walk starts.

 Loch an Eilein, Cairngorms National Park © Richard Elliot/VisitScotland

 Rothiemurchus Forest is the magical setting for this sparkling loch near Aviemore in the Cairngorms National Park.
 It’s the ideal spot to soak up beautiful reflections of ancient Scots pine and quietly seek out Scottish crossbills and red squirrels.
 Walk the 5 mile (8 km) circuit around the loch admiring the 13th century island castle as you go.
 There are good footpaths, which are mostly suitable for off-road buggies.
 Start at the Loch an Eilein car park (charges apply) and follow the signs, sticking to the main path.
-Afterwards head for CairnGorm Mountain and a trip up the funicular railway or go back to Aviemore for a trip on the Strathspey Steam Railway - the kids will love it!
+Afterwards head back to Aviemore for a trip on the Strathspey Steam Railway - the kids will love it!
 Watch our walking video to see views of the loch, the surrounding area and some visitor attractions nearby.